manuelavolpe/local-PTHA-docs/docs/spack/mercalli.md

 Once spack is installed, the environment can be created and configured:

-1. create and activate the environment with the following commands:
+1. move to the desired folder and create and activate the environment with the following commands:
     ```
+    cd /path-to-folder/
     spack env create -d spack_env_name
-    spack env activate [-p] ~/spack_env_name
+    spack env activate [-p] spack_env_name
     ```

-    Note that the `-d` option will create the environment in the current folder (typically the `home` folder but can be a dedicated one), while omitting it will result in creating the environment in the default folder (`~/spack/var/spack/environments/`).
+    Note that the `-d` option will create the environment in the current folder, while omitting it will result in creating the environment in the default folder (`~/spack/var/spack/environments/`).
+The environment can be activate from any folder by adding the complete path to the command.
 The `-p` is just a flag to visualize the environment is active.

 1. add Python and py-pip to the environment and install them
     ```